sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-07-cli/btp-ea-onboard-07-cli.md

     -f: Filename.
     ```

- 3. Add btp CLI to your system **environment variables** (e.g. PATH in windows) or work in the directory of the btp CLI.
+ 3. Add the btp CLI to your system environment variables (e.g., PATH in Windows) or work in the btp CLI's directory.

 **For more information, see**